If you can see this check that

 Question 3: Add two new directories/files

-Create the following directories, each of which must be world readable and executable:
+Create the following directories, each of which must be executable for other:

 • /home/dave/public_html/web